-AOPA will conduct three-day professional development workshop for each grade level in Frederick, Maryland for educators teaching the AOPA curriculum during the school year.
+AOPA will conduct three-day professional development workshops for each grade level in Frederick, Maryland for educators teaching the AOPA curriculum during the school year.
 This training will include how to deploy and teach the AOPA aviation STEM curriculum.
-Teachers using the curriculum during the 2019-20 school year are required to participate in all three days of training, either in person or virtually.
+Prior to using the curriculum, teachers are required to participate in all three days of training, either in person or virtually.

 Data will be collected from each teacher using the curriculum four times per year – at the beginning and end of each semester.

 Required data for each teacher per class per semester using the AOPA curriculum:

 If a high school continues courses in a pathway(s), data will need to be provided from the high school providing the number of students continuing in the pathway, number of CTE completers, and industry credential metrics.
 AOPA may request additional data.
 No personally identifying student information will be collected.